Angular momentum operator: Conservation of angular momentum

 The Hamiltonian H represents the energy and dynamics of the system.
 In a spherically symmetric situation, the Hamiltonian is invariant under rotations:

 where R is a rotation operator.
 As a consequence, $[H, R] = 0$, and then $[H,\mathbf{J}]=\mathbf 0$ due to the relationship between J and R. By the Ehrenfest theorem, it follows that J is conserved.

-To summarize, if H is rotationally-invariant (spherically symmetric), then total angular momentum J is conserved.
+To summarize, if H is rotationally-invariant (The Hamiltonian function defined on an inner product space is said to have rotational invariance if its value does not change when arbitrary rotations are applied to its coordinates.), then total angular momentum J is conserved.
 This is an example of Noether's theorem.

 If H is just the Hamiltonian for one particle, the total angular momentum of that one particle is conserved when the particle is in a central potential (i.e., when the potential energy function depends only on $\left|\mathbf{r}\right|$).
 Alternatively, H may be the Hamiltonian of all particles and fields in the universe, and then H is always rotationally-invariant, as the fundamental laws of physics of the universe are the same regardless of orientation.
 This is the basis for saying conservation of angular momentum is a general principle of physics.

 For a particle without spin, J = L, so orbital angular momentum is conserved in the same circumstances.
 When the spin is nonzero, the spin–orbit interaction allows angular momentum to transfer from L to S or back.
 Therefore, L is not, on its own, conserved.